campgroundco/nft-contract/ITO.md

 nft_supply_for_owner(args: { account_id: AccountId }): Promise<U128>;
 ```

 Get the total supply of NFTs for a given owner.
+Get the total supply of NFTs for a given owner.

 ### :eyeglasses: `trail_tickets_for_owner`